jsdbroughton/speckle-go/README.md

 ## License

 Unless otherwise described, the code in this repository is licensed under the Apache-2.0 License.
 Please note that some modules, extensions or code herein might be otherwise licensed.
-This is indicated either in the folder's root under a different license file or in the respective file's header.
+This is indicated in the folder's root under a different license file or the respective file's header.
 If you have questions, please contact us via [email](mailto:hello@speckle.systems).